BWI does not provide substance abuse treatment or counseling services. BWI serves the campus & surrounding community in 3 basic ways:

 Here are a few of our recent endeavors:

-- Project Aware Grant Program: BWI serves as the fiscal agent for Pontotoc County Project Aware grant.
-This grant free Youth Mental Health First Aid Training in Pontotoc County.
-Visit the Project Aware link on this page for more information.
+- Regional Mental Health Awareness Training (MHAT) Grant Program: BWI serves as the fiscal agent for Regional Mental Health Awareness Training (MHAT) grant.
+This grant provides free Mental Health First Aid Trainings in Johnston, Murray, and Pontotoc Counties and surrounding communities.
+Visit the Regional Mental Health Awareness Training (MHAT) Grant link on this page for more information.

 - Drug Free Communities Grant Program: BWI serves as the fiscal agent for Pontotoc County Drug Free Coalition's Drug Free Communities grant.
 This grant aims to reduce substance use and abuse among youth in Pontotoc County.
 Visit www.pcdfc.org for more information.